 Spiti Valley Weather in May

-Pleasant and warm is what will described Spiti valley weather in May the best.
+Pleasant and warm is what will describe the climate in Spiti valley in may the best.
 Sun however will really be harsh though once you reach the barren of Spiti valley; so ensure that you are carrying some good sunblock lotion.
 Nights will be still be cold with temperature dropping drastically and close to 0 degrees.
 Even during day, it will be warm but you will still feel the chill in the wind.

 Also read: What Clothes should you pack for Spiti Trip